pearlchen/electronics-shopping-toronto/README.md

 ## Roadmap

 * [ ] Add CI to automatically deploy contents of **_site** folder to **gh-pages** branch
+* [ ] Add ability to sort listings in non-alphabetical ways
 * [ ] Rewrite some content so be less opinionated and more factual